1. InterNations

 Svetlana knows that full-time jobs with the NPO she works for require not only the right qualifications, but also a lot of commitment.
 “You need to bring quite some experience to the table for this job.
 Humanitarian tasks aren’t for the naïve or faint-of-heart.
 If you think that you can just drop into an impoverished country and play the smiling benefactor to some grateful orphans, don’t even bother.”

-We, just like every other such organization, screen our applicants closely.
-They need to know what they are getting themselves into and they should have a clear understanding of the volunteer work they will be doing.
+However, even if you are “just” doing volunteer work abroad in an NPO or NGO field office, this does not mean that an honest wish to change the world is enough.
+“We, just like every other such organization, screen our applicants closely.
+They need to know what they are getting themselves into and they should have a clear understanding of the work they will be doing.
 It’s often a lot of field work.
-No matter if you are out and about on a construction site or standing in a classroom full of 30 excited and curious kids – that’s not something for the average urban business person.
+No matter if you are out and about on a construction site or standing in a classroom full of 30 excited and curious kids – that’s not something for the average urban business person.”

 Examine Your Motivations

-It’s not a career fast track.
+If you are considering doing volunteer work abroad or working full time for a non-profit or non-governmental organization, think twice before taking the next big step.
+“It’s not a career fast track.
 You need a strong social consciousness and lots of patience, flexibility, and adaptability.
 Also be prepared to do this job for about one or two years.
-Otherwise, you’ll be more of a hassle for the community you want to support.
+Otherwise, you’ll be more of a hassle for the community you want to support.”

 Apart from unrealistic expectations, intercultural issues are the main reason why many people throw in the towel.
 Many volunteers underestimate the effect of different social standards and rules when they start their volunteer work abroad.
-Our articles on intercultural issues will tell you how to adjust to a new cultural experience when doing volunteer work abroad.
+Our articles on intercultural communication will tell you how to adjust to a new cultural experience when doing volunteer work abroad.